semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 Your Azure OpenAI model is now configured for use in Semgrep.

 :::note
-You can switch to a different Azure OpenAI model anytime by repeating these configuration steps using the Target URI and API key for the new model.
+You can switch to a different Azure OpenAI model any time by repeating these configuration steps using the Target URI and API key for the new model.
 :::

 #### Troubleshoot issues with Azure OpenAI